Chat & Computer

 Wake Agent

-Click the Wake Agent button to provision a sandbox.
-The process takes a few seconds — a sandbox is provisioned in the cloud, the Linux desktop boots up, and the live preview connects.
+Click the Wake Agent button to start the computer.
+The process takes a few seconds — the computer is provisioned in the cloud, the Linux desktop boots up, and the live preview connects.

 Sleep Agent

-Click Sleep to shut down the sandbox.
+Click Sleep to shut down the computer.
 A confirmation dialog appears because session files that haven't been synced to persistent storage will be lost, and any active processes will stop.

 Warning: Always sync important files to persistent storage before sleeping an agent.
 The Files tab shows which files are synced and which are session-only.

-By default, sleeping pauses the sandbox — all state is frozen and preserved:
+By default, sleeping pauses the computer — all state is frozen and preserved:

 • Sleep becomes Pause — The confirmation dialog reassures you that all state is preserved instead of warning about data loss